 Table of Contents

 If you suffer from acne, we know how frustrating this can be.
 Not only faces acne troublesome, but body acne can be embarrassing as well.
-Thankfully, there are acne treatments to help improve and even eliminate acne once and for all.
+Although you can often find information on how to treat acne on your face, you may be wondering how to get rid of acne on your chest and other body parts.
+Thankfully, there are acne treatments for getting rid of body acne to help improve and even eliminate acne once and for all.

 What Is Body Acne?

 The body acne meaning is quite simple; many people suffer from back and chest acne which is also referred to as folliculitis.
 It’s also common for people to get whiteheads (pustules) or cysts on their bodies.
 These pustules aren’t different from the everyday pimple, but cysts may develop underneath the skin and even be painful.
-Picking at these body breakouts can cause your body to reabsorb the infection from within.
+If you want to get rid of chest acne, stop picking at these body breakouts since that can cause your body to reabsorb the infection from within.
+If you are wondering how to get rid of chest and back acne, keep reading for effective body acne treatments.

 What Causes Body Acne?